If one night in Bangkok makes the hard man humble, what do you think two nights would do? Only time will tell.

 Next stop, the giant swing.
 It was okay.
 It’s next to a temple complex but I don’t think you can actually swing on it, so it just looked like an archway to me.

-I walked back through Khaosan Street, which has bars, food, and flashy signs.
+I walked back through Khaosan Street, which has bars and food and flashy signs.
 It is okay but not as much stuff lights up at night as I would have thought.

 Night 2: more humble